colaresi/mergeConflict/readMe.md

 ## A sample merge conflict with git

-In this repo, we have two branches, master and newMessages.
+In this repo, we have two branches, main and newMessages.

-On the newMessages branch, there is a new file newMessages.py as well as changes to the docstring in vector.py, in comparison to the master branch.
+On the newMessages branch, there is a new file newMessages.py as well as changes to the docstring in vector.py, in comparison to the main branch.

-Before the new Messages branch was merged back into the master branch, the researcher switched back to the master branch and made some other changes to vector.py.
+Before the new Messages branch was merged back into the main branch, the researcher switched back to the main branch and made some other changes to vector.py.

-In their defense there was a conference coming up, and they wanted to present their best  and most stable work, which was on the master branch.
+In their defense there was a conference coming up, and they wanted to present their best  and most stable work, which was on the main branch.

-This conference commit, on master, is tagged as commit v1.0.
+This conference commit, on main, is tagged as commit v1.0.

 ## The coming conflict

-After the conference, it is clear from the comments that the team needs to add more messages and so they want to merge in the newMessage branch to master/main.
+After the conference, it is clear from the comments that the team needs to add more messages and so they want to merge in the newMessage branch to main.

 This is where you come in.
-After cloning this repository, check that you are on the master branch, and try and merge in the changes from the newMessages branch with the comment:
+After cloning this repository, check that you are on the main branch, and try and merge in the changes from the newMessages branch with the comment:

 ```zsh
 git merge newMessage